pavlovt/angularBase/README.md

 ## Usage
 Go in the repo and run: gulp

 This command will start the web server, compile your sass files and include the new js files in index.html

+After the server is started open in the browser the following address: http://localhost:3000/#/hi